 IV.
 Notice of Clinic Hours

-A doctor may display one notice containing his name and his clinic hours, if the same information is not already included in other signs.
+A medical practitioner may display one notice containing his name and his clinic hours, if the same information is not already included in other signs.
 The notice (including borders) should not exceed 2 square feet.